Skip to main content

 cargo codspeed run bench1 # Run only the `bench1` benchmark

-Let's start with the example from the Bencher documentation, creating a benchmark suite for 2 simple functions.
+Let's start with the example from the bencher documentation, creating a benchmark suite for 2 simple functions.

-cargo add --dev bencher
+cargo add --dev codspeed-bencher-compat --rename bencher

 Then, you can create your benchmark suite: